NOURISHING ESSENTIALS (May 2019) - The Kokoro Twist (A unique take on common Japanese foods)

 The twist?
 Unlike most oyster sauces that use just the boiled oyster broth, Ishiwata Shoten uses the whole oyster which gives this oyster sauce a distinct oyster flavor and savory umami taste.

-Learn more about the producers behind this unique oyster sauce in our Producer Spotlight.
+Learn more about the dedicated producers and their special approach to harvesting oysters in our Producer Spotlight.

 Suggested use: Cook with it (great in a stir fry) or use it as a sauce for meats, seafood or vegetables.
 Click HERE for recipes.